The UN Forum is highlighting concerns around human rights abuses in supply chains.

 The Forum is covering topics such as blockchain’s ability to highlight unethical practices in supply chains and children’s rights in the supply chain process.
 The ethics and sustainability of corporate supply chains is attracting attention in the wider consumer sphere.
 Child labour, poor workplace conditions and corruption are ever-present issues that demand a solution.

-According to UNICEF, one in four children are engaged in child labour in the least developed countries.
-Additionally, a World Vision report in 2013 found that 40 percent of workers in artisanal small mines in the Democratic Republic of Congo (DRC) are children.
-Child miners are some of the biggest victims of inhumane labour conditions.
+One in four children are engaged in child labour in the least developed countries.
+In addition, forty percent of workers in artisanal small mines in the Democratic Republic of Congo (DRC) are children.
+Consequently, miners are some of the biggest victims of inhumane labour conditions.

-Child labourers are not the only ones affected by corporate supply chains.
-Mining operations often affect children’s communities, households and the way children receive messages and communicate with the wider community.
+Forced labour is not the only way mining operations can affect children.
+Because of close mining sites, children’s communities, households and communication with the wider community can be affected.
 Even if children are not directly forced or coerced into working in the mines, these mining operations have a strong impact on their local areas.

 Not only children, but also adult workers, are exploited by supply chains.
-Supply chain tracking needs to be comprehensive to identify financial and political corruption, labour abuse and risks to workers.
-Inattention to supply chain movements targets vulnerable people: those in economically, physically or socially poor situations.
+Supply chain tracking therefore must be comprehensive to identify:

-The sourcing of cobalt and 3TG (tungsten, tantalum, tin and gold) has risen concerns in recent years.
-These minerals face unethical mining, from small mines and in conflict conditions.
+The sourcing of cobalt and 3TG (tungsten, tantalum, tin and gold) has raised concerns in recent years.
+This is because these minerals are often unethically mined, from small mines and in conflict conditions.
 For this reason, they have earned the name ‘conflict minerals’.
-Mining of these minerals often puts workers in unethical, unsafe working conditions.
+Conflict mineral mining puts workers in unethical, unsafe working conditions.

 That’s where blockchain comes in.

 Blockchain is a decentralised digital ledger that is resistant to change.
 It provides a permanent, reliable way of tracking supply chains, and offers insight into responsible sourcing.
-It’s a reliable way to track mining, food, wine, energy and a multitude of other supply chains.
+Because of this, it’s a reliable way to track mining, food, wine, energy and a multitude of other supply chains.

-STAMP™ is a platform that uses blockchain technology to record supply chains.
+STAMP™ is backed by blockchain technology.
 It is Blockhead Technologies’ flagship product, designed to provide end-to-end stewardship.
-STAMP™ brings transparency and traceability into supply chains by identifying inefficient practices, reducing costs and easily integrating with pre-existing supply chains.
+Consequently, STAMP™ brings transparency and traceability into supply chains by identifying inefficient practices, reducing costs and easily integrating with preexisting supply chains.